Class66/SemafoR/README.md

 ## Introduction

-This is application for control KLUBA semaphores via Arduino platform.
+This is application for control KLUBA semaphores using Arduino platform.

 ## Hardware requirements

 - Arduino (ex.
 Arduino UNO)
 - One or more PCA9685 board (for semaphores steering)
-  > The Arduino has available 6 PWM pins only, so that you can control only one "Sm" semaphore (with 5 chambers).
-This is why we need to use PCA9685 - the board that has 16 pins.
+  > The Arduino board has available 6 PWM pins only, so that you can control only one "Sm" semaphore with 5 chambers.
+If you want to connect there more semaphores you will need to use PCA9685 (that board that has 16 pins).
 You can combine more than one PCA9685 board in your Arduino circuit.
-Look at the later example.
 - Couple of Semaphores from KLUBA (http://modelarstwo-kluba.pl/)
 - Cables to connect all parts together
 - Computer with Windows/Mac/Linux